How do I get to Boulder Hot Springs?

 Boulder Hot Springs is located in southwestern Montana, halfway between Helena and Butte.

 By Air: Several carriers offer service to Helena (35 minutes), Butte (45 minutes), and Bozman (90 minutes).
-Rides to and from airport maybe available for a fee.
-Arrange for airport transportation when registering with the Boulder Hot Springs Inn.
+Need a ride to Boulder?
+Contact Kate for help with this.

 By Car: Heading west on I-90, take the Boulder/Cardwell exit and follow Montana Highway 69 north 30 miles toward Boulder.
 From I-15, take the Boulder exit and follow Highway 69 through town.
 Boulder Hot Springs is 3 miles south of Boulder on Highway 69.